tickBit/Amiga-Fractal-cloud/README.md

 # Fractal cloud generator for Amiga

-The current version is for AmigaOS 4 only.
-I'm planning to make AmigaOS 3 version too.
+## AmihaOS 4 version

-Please notice, that the app should be executed from the AmigaShell.
+The app should be executed from the AmigaShell.
 Now saving the IFF picture is tested in 32 bit color mode.
 The first version worked only in 16 bit color mode.

 ![AmigaOS4-fractal-cloud](https://github.com/tickBit/Amiga-Fractal-cloud/assets/61118857/56d1849a-fb43-4dad-9c21-6139f6ed48d0)

+## AmigaOS 3 version

+The app should be run on 24 bit Workbench screen.
+Tested on AmiKit and Amiga Forever's Workbench 3.x.